stablekernel/aqueduct/_posts/2016-06-23-executing_queries.md

 List<User> bobsThatAreNowFreds = await query.update();
 ```

-An update query returns every modified row as a result, returning them as instances the appropriate `ManagedObject<T>` subclass.
-Only rows that were updated will be returned and they will be returned as instances of the appropriate `ManagedObject<T>` subclass.
+An update query returns every modified row as a result, returning them as instances of the appropriate `ManagedObject<T>` subclass.
 There is a variant to `Query<T>.update` named `updateOne`.
 The `updateOne` method will build and execute a SQL query in the same way a normal `update` does, however, it will return you a single instance that was updated instead of a list.
 This is convenience method for the caller to get back a single instance instead of a list:

 ```dart
 // Update user with id = 1 to have the name 'Fred'